austinnguyen00/task-tracker-angular/README.md

-# AngularCrash
+# Task-Tracker-Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.
+The application is written followed the Angular Crash Course by Traversy Media

 ## Development server